 If you’ve ever had a flare-up happen in the kitchen, you know how startling the experience can be.
 Grease fires, however, are more dangerous and even more difficult to put out than regular fires.
 They can spark within seconds and can cause a great amount of damage within a short period of time.
 That’s why it’s always a good idea to be prepared and know when to call the professionals should a grease fire ever erupt in your kitchen.

-Here are some tips to help you deal with a grease fire quickly and efficiently:
+Here are some times to help you deal with a grease fire quickly and efficiently:

 - Never put out a grease fire with water.
 It will only become more dangerous.

-- Turn off the heating source right away.
+- Turn off the heating source right away.j

 - Cover the fire with a metal lid or a cookie sheet.
 Don’t use a glass lid – the heat could cause it to shatter.